danclay/eris-fleet/README.md

 }
 ```
 **Make sure your bot file extends BaseClusterWorker!**
-The bot above will respond with "Pong!" when it recieves the command "!ping".
+The bot above will respond with "Pong!" when it receives the command "!ping".

 ## Services